goutamsh/docker-learning/README.md

 ### Containerizing an App

+Dockerfile is used to build docker image with application code and all the environment it needs.
+Dockerfile contains the set instruction to build image.
+An image is nothing but a bunch of layers, it's not a single blob object with all files.
+That's why it's lightweight.

 #### Working with Dockerfile
 For working with Dockerfile in windows using docker toolbox and running virtual box